 How do I safely get a tick off?

 DO NOT squeeze, burn, or put any kind of substance on the tick.
-There are a lot of old-wives tales out there about different things you can do to "starve" or "suffocate" an attached tick, and they don't work.
+There are a lot of old-wives tales out there about different things you can do to "starve" or "suffocate" an attached tick, and they don't work (or, they haven't been scientifically verified to work).
 Ticks are virtually indestructible.
 Actually, keeping a few retrieved ticks in a sealed jar is a cool science experiment for kids, because they can live for SO LONG without oxygen!
 So "suffocating" them with petroleum jelly or some other substance isn't going to help you much.
 You also don't want to do anything to encourage the transfer of bacteria, viruses, or other parasites.
 The safest way to remove a tick without releasing its mouth and gut contents into your bloodstream is to twist it off from the head.
 Tweezers can do the job, as long as you make sure to grab close to the skin, but there are also tick-specific grabbers you can buy.
 These are my favourite: https://www.otom.com/en/ (you can also buy these at Canadian Tire and sometimes Hike Nova Scotia and other local groups will sell them as part of a fundraiser).
 A tick that's buried under the skin might need a doctor or veterinarian's help to remove, get yourself or Fido in for an appointment.

 What if I suspect a bite?

 You should document all the ticks you find on Fido, and on your own body, even if you don't suspect a bite.
 I know it sounds tedious, but nymphs can be really hard to ID and, as we know, it's hard to tell if you've been bitten.
 The Lyme-carrying Blacklegged ticks are the most important to watch out for, but other species do rarely transmit other diseases, so it's good to keep track.
-I keep dated photos of every tick I take off me and my dogs, with a tag for the location I think we picked them up at.
+I keep dated photos of every tick I take off of myself and my dogs, with a tag for the location I think we picked them up at.
 I also keep some of the ticks if I think I might need a professional ID at some point; if I suspect a bite or if it's a hard-to-ID nymph.
 In most cases, removing an attached tick within 24hrs of attaching will prevent infection.
 This is your biggest advantage in the fight against tick-borne diseases, so do those checks!

 What else can I do to prevent tick-borne illnesses?